reflectdetect/reflectdetect/README.md

 ## Overview

-Welcome to the official repository for the paper, "Application Note: An automated workflow for in-flight radiometric calibration of UAV imagery".
+Welcome to the official repository for the paper, "ReflectDetect: A software tool for AprilTag-guided in-flight radiometric calibration for UAV snapshot multi-cameras".

 <!-- TODO: Properly cite paper -->

 ### Abstract

-> UAVs equipped with optical sensors have transformed remote sensing in vegetation science
-> by providing high-resolution, on-demand data, enhancing studies in forestry,
+> Unmanned Aerial Vehicles (UAVs) equipped with optical sensors have transformed remote sensing in vegetation science by providing high-resolution,
-> agriculture, and environmental monitoring.
-> However, accurate radiometric calibration of UAV imagery remains challenging due to environmental variability
+> on-demand data, enhancing studies in forestry, agriculture, and environmental monitoring.
+However, accurate radiometric calibration of UAV imagery
-> and the limitations of existing methods, such as the common single gray reference panel, which is prone to errors.
-> reflectdetect, an open-source tool, addresses these challenges
+> remains challenging.
+A common practice, using a single calibration target while holding the UAV-mounted camera close above it, is being criticized
+> as the hemisphere is invisibly shaded and the reference images are not collected under flight conditions.
+ReflectDetect addresses these challenges
-> by automating radiometric calibration using geotagging and AprilTag detection.
+> by allowing in-flight radiometric calibration through automated detection via two different approaches: 1) a geotagging approach leveraging
-> This dual-module approach ensures reliable calibration under varying conditions, reduces human error, and increases
+> high-precision coordinates of the reflectance targets and 2) AprilTag-based detection, a visual fiducial system frequently used in robotics.
-> efficiency through a user-friendly CLI.
+> ReflectDetect is available through a user-friendly command-line interface and open-source.
+It now enables users to design new in-flight calibration
-> reflectdetect's modular design supports future enhancements and broader applicability across research fields.
+> studies to eventually improve radiometric calibration in applied UAV remote sensing.

 ### Workflow 1: Geolocation-Based Calibration